-(A) The term "employee" as used in this Agreement, shall mean an employee included in the bargaining unit represented by the Union.
+(A) The term "employee" as used in this Agreement, shall mean an employee included in the bargaining unit represented by the PBA.

-(B) The term "Grievance Representative", as used in this Agreement, shall mean an employee designated by the President of the Union to investigate grievances at the Oral Step and

-(C) The term "Training Academies" as used in this Article, shall mean any location where training is conducted to meet initial certification requirements.
+- (B) The term "Staff Representative", as used in this Agreement, shall mean an employee designated by the President of the PBA to investigate grievances at the Oral Step and to represent a grievant at the Oral Step and Step 1 meetings on grievances which have been properly filed under Article 6 of this Agreement, when the PBA has been selected as the employee's representative. - (C) The term "Training Academies" as used in this Article, shall mean any location where training is conducted to meet initial certification requirements.